 SOJC graduate programs do not participate in the Registrar's "Degree Audits," which are listed in DuckWeb for undergraduate programs and some graduate programs.
-This has been a point of confusion for SOJC graduate students who attended UO as an undergraduate.
-As noted on DuckWeb, SOJC graduate degree requirements are listed in the graduate program handbook.
+This has been a point of confusion for SOJC graduate students who attended UO as an undergraduates.
+As noted on DuckWeb, SOJC graduate degree requirements are listed in the Graduate Program Handbook.
 If you have questions about your degree plan, please contact the Associate Director for Graduate Affairs.